raechiang/Personal/2019-06/GongfuTimer/README.md

 <p>Some basic functions still need to be implemented: alarms for the completion of a timer and the feedback button.</p>

 <p>Visuals/design could also benefit from some uplifts.</p>

-<p>There is an issue with the hex input when changing the icon style.</p>